jlegind/Dictionary_oriented_programming/readMe.markdown

 This can be implemented as an element is the dict - 'previouslength' = len(dict.values()) at the previous step. 'currentlength': len(dict.values())
 The rule can be written as if dict['previouslength'] > dict['currentlength']: raise Error ...

+You could also add a log for each step of the record creation process:
+`{'id'; 13579 , 'fname': 'Kristoffer' , ..., 'log': {`

+                                              'getcustomerid_step': ...,
+                                              'getshoppingbasketcontent_step': ...',
+                                              ...
+                                              }
+                                              }

+So instead of being stuck in a soup of OO object instance reference crap, I suggest using a tool like "Shared" ( https://pypi.org/project/shared/ ) - this allows us to reference an object, let's say a JSON doc, from anywhere in the code base.
+Like so:

+`sharedDocument = JsonDoc("some_name-data.json", directory=os.getcwd())`